ART APPRECIATION GROUP

 The photo shows 2 members of the group being presented with their Discovery Award

 Group holidays for interested members are organized.

-Lovat lodge in Nairn is a popular destination but holidays further afield have been enjoyed, eg the Eden Project in Cornwall and more recently a trip to Chester.
+Lovat Lodge, now sadly closed, was a popular destination but holidays further afield have also been enjoyed over the past couple of years to eg the Eden Project in Cornwall, Chester, Oxford, Skipton and Jersey.

 Separate outings are arranged usually on a monthly basis to places of interest.
 Lunches and afternoon teas are very popular.

 This group meets for regular indoor talks with the possibility of an occasional outdoor guided walk in the summer months.
 The talks cover areas of interest in Aberdeen City and the local environment.

 On the first Friday of the month, the Rambling Group embark on a 5 mile maximum, flat walk, to enjoy our wonderful surroundings.
 It usually ends with a stop for a hot drink and a fine piece at a local cafe.

 Meet at 9.45 am.
 Prompt 10.00 am start. (car sharing)